 Somehow it’s still a taboo subject—masturbation.
 Statistics tell us that 86 per cent of women and 95 per cent of men do it regularly.
 Hardly anyone likes to talk about it though, so why is that?
-This article will look not just at this question but also at why you should definitely be masturbating and at the best ways to satisfy yourself.
+This article will look not just at this question but also at why you should definitely feel free masturbating and at the best ways to satisfy yourself.

 Unfortunately, that’s the way it is still seen these days.
 Not just because masturbation is still illegal in some countries, but also because masturbation had a bad reputation right up until the 20th century—even in our corner of the world.
 Masturbation was not only said to be a selfish act, but it was also blamed for a whole host of ailments, including acne, cancer and psychiatric disorders.
 All absurd assumptions that still plague the subject of masturbation today.
 Even though people no longer believe masturbation is to blame for medical conditions, two people in a relationship feel they are betraying their partner by masturbating, for example.
 As a result, masturbation is often not practised at all within a relationship.
 Masturbation has the ability to transform a couple’s sex life though.
 And even single people sometimes have inhibitions about masturbating.
 Yet it’s far easier to masturbate than to go out on the hunt for a one-night stand, isn’t it?
 It seems masturbation is still a long way from being taken as a given—even in this day and age.
 Yet there are lots of positives that come with masturbating.